The Milk of Sorrow: Plot

 An elderly woman sings a song as she lies dying in her bed.
 She describes her own rape and the death of her husband.
 At the end of the song, she slowly passes away while lying next to her daughter, Fausta (Magaly Solier).

 Fausta has grown up on stories of the horrors that occurred during the internal conflict in Peru between Sendero Luminoso, a guerrilla group, and the Peruvian government.
 This has left Fausta with a crippling fear of men and rape.
 To dissuade any attempts of rape, she has placed a potato in her vagina.
 Throughout the film, this potato begins to impact her health yet she continues to refuse to allow the doctors to remove it.

-In the aftermath of her mother's death Fausta and her family do not have enough money to take her mother's body back to their village for burial.
-Fausta takes work in the home of a wealthy pianist, Aída (Susi Sánchez) who is struggling to complete a new piece in time for an upcoming recital.
+In the aftermath of her mother's death, Fausta and her family do not have enough money to take her mother's body back to their village for burial.
+Fausta takes work in the home of a wealthy pianist, Aída (Susi Sánchez), who is struggling to complete a new piece in time for an upcoming recital.

 When the pianist discovers that Fausta has a knack for writing her own songs, Aída encourages her to complete a song for her by offering a string of pearls in exchange.
 Fausta desperately needs this money in order to pay for her mother's funeral and agrees.

 The night of the recital, Aída performs Fausta's song to a roaring applause.
-On the way back to Aida's home after the recital, Fausta comments about the positive reception that the song received.
-Aída is afraid Fausta will say something that will let the driver know Aida is not the composer and responds by kicking Fausta out into the dark streets of Lima by herself.
+On the way back to Aída's home after the recital, Fausta comments about the positive reception that the song received.
+Aída is afraid Fausta will say something that will let the driver know Aída is not the composer and responds by kicking Fausta out into the dark streets of Lima by herself.

 The night after her cousin's wedding, Fausta's uncle comes into her room and frightens her while she sleeps.
 He begs her to live her life and not waste her days in a state of never-ending fear like her mother did.

 At the end of the film, Fausta decides to go through with the operation to get the potato removed and buries her mother near the ocean.
 It is implied that Fausta will move on with her life, leaving her fears behind her.